History of Hawaii: Agriculture

 The Hawaiian agricultural system used both irrigated and rain-fed (dryland) systems.
 Irrigated systems mainly supported taro (kalo) cultivation.
 Rain-fed systems were known as the mala.
 There they cultivated uala (sweet potatoes), yams, and dryland taro along with niu (coconuts), ʻulu (breadfruit), maiʻa (bananas) and ko (sugarcane).
 The kukui tree (Aleurites moluccanus) was sometimes used as shade to protect mala.
 Each crop was cultivated in an area most suitable to its needs.

 Hawaiians kept dogs, chickens, and pigs.
 They grew personal gardens at home.
-Water was important to Hawaiian life; it was used for fishing, bathing, drinking, and gardening, and for loko i'a (fishpond aquaculture systems).
+Water was important to Hawaiian life; it was used for fishing, bathing, drinking, and gardening, and for loko iʻa (fishpond aquaculture systems).

 Governance

-The Kingdom was administered by an ali'i chief.
+The Kingdom was administered by an aliʻi chief.
 Divisions were under the control of other smaller chiefs and managed by a steward.
-The headman of a land division or ahupua`a is a konohiki.
+The headman of a land division or ahupuaʻa is a konohiki.
 Mokus were ruled by an aliʻi ʻaimoku.
-Ahupua'as were run by a headman or chief called a Konohiki.
+Ahupuaʻas were run by a headman or chief called a Konohiki.

 Konohiki

 In the Keelikolani vs Robinson court case, kononiki is defined as land agent.
 In the Territory vs Bishop Trust Co.
 LTD. case, when the agent was appointed by a chief, they were referred to as konohiki.
 The term also referred to a designated area of land owned privately (not by the government).
 A konohiki retained life tenure on the land even when discharged from the position, but a head man overseeing the same land had no such protection.

-Often ali'i and konohiki are treated synonymously.
-However, while most konohiki were ali'i, not all ali'i were konohiki.
+Often aliʻi and konohiki are treated synonymously.
+However, while most konohiki were aliʻi, not all aliʻi were konohiki.
 A konohiki could also be a headman of a land division or to describe fishing rights.
 Kono means to entice or prompt.
 Hiki refers to something that can be done.
 They oversaw the property, managing water rights, land distribution, agricultural use and any maintenance.
 Konohiki also ensured that the right amounts of gifts and tribute were properly made at the right times.

 As capitalism was incorporated into the kingdom, konohiki became tax collectors, landlords, and fishery wardens.